What is molluscum contagiosum?

 Transmission of molluscum contagiosum appears to be more likely in wet conditions, such as when children bathe or swim together.
 The incubation period is usually about 2 weeks but can be as long as 6 months.

 What are the clinical features of molluscum contagiosum?

 Molluscum contagiosum presents as clusters of small round papules.
 The papules range in size from 1 to 6 mm and may be white, pink or brown.
 They often have a waxy, shiny look with a small central pit (this appearance is sometimes described as umbilicated).
 Each papule contains white cheesy material.

 There may be few or hundreds of papules on one individual.
 They mostly arise in warm moist places, such as the armpit, behind the knees, groin or genital areas.
 They can arise on the lips or rarely inside the mouth.
 They do not occur on palms or soles.

-When mollusca are autoinoculated by scratching, the papules often form a row.
+When molluscum contagiosum is autoinoculated by scratching, the papules often form a row.

-Mollusca frequently induce dermatitis around them, which becomes pink, dry and itchy.
-As the papules resolve, they may become inflamed, crusted or scabby for a week or two.
+Molluscum contagiosum frequently induces dermatitis around them and affected skin becomes pink, dry and itchy.
+As the papules resolve, they may become inflamed, crusted, or scabby for a week or two.

 Complications of molluscum contagiosum